|Plane trees of London

 Most private squares are now rather more densely planted with shrubs than the public ones, which shows that the trees do not necessarily detract from other growth.
 Examples of public gardens with similarly dense plantings of both plane trees and shrubs can be found, such as the gardens by the Embankment near Charing Cross station.

-Plantings by the Thames are another familiar feature to most Londoners.
-There are many established plantings by the river, and there are some newer plantings such as those by the South Bank and the Tate Modern Gallery.
-However, rather more prominent are the trees that line most of the north bank Embankment from the City to Chelsea.
+Plantings by the Thames are a familiar feature with many established large or very large trees by the river, and there are some newer plantings such as those by the South Bank and the Tate Modern Gallery.
+However within urban London, many of them (e.g. those that line most of the north bank Embankment from the City to Chelsea) are on landfill which may not be the best soil.

 Plane trees are also found in many other riverside settings, including Barnes, Richmond and further upstream.
 This latter section includes some of the largest specimens in London, at or near Petersham.
-This is significant, since the tree's preferred growing environment is moist river valleys.
 Many of the other largest trees are similarly also beside other watercourses, notably the Wandle (such as at Morden Hall Park and Ravensbury Park), and sometimes its smaller tributary streams, such as the one by the Ecology Centre at Carshalton.

 The plane is also used as a street tree, especially in roads that were planted through the earlier 20th century, including inner and suburban London.
 The majority of these trees have been treated since by pollard pruning to control their size.
 This leaves a rather ungainly looking specimen in winter, but provides a managed dense crown through the summer.
 Such trees are widespread through Greater London, sometimes mixed with lime trees, which may also be treated similarly.
 Sometimes, in traffic islands or other situations where their size causes no problems, unpruned trees can be found.
 In some places, there is an attempt made to keep a more naturalistic shape to the tree by careful pruning.
 Examples of the latter can be seen along Whitehall, and Charing Cross Road, north of Trafalgar Square.